 - What time does the race start?

-A shuttle bus service will operate between Flinders Chase park entrance and the start/finish line from 6:30am to 7:45am.
+A shuttle bus service will operate between Flinders Chase National Park entrance and the start/finish line which is located at the Visitors Centre cafe.
 Runners can park their vehicles on the road verge of West End Highway and wait next to the park entrance sign for a bus.
-Rangers will re-open the park from 8:30am to allow family and friends can access the park by vehicle and drive to the visitors centre car park and cafe where they can watch runners finish both the half and full marathon.
+Rangers will re-open the park from 8:30am to allow family and friends to drive into the visitors centre car park and cafe area where they can watch runners finish both the half and full marathon.